AirFlights Bronze Layer

 Orchestrates the full extraction across all airport combinations.

-The function accepts origins and destinations as parameters but ignores them — the loop hardcodes FL_AIRPORTS and DC_AIRPORTS directly.
+The function accepts origins and destinations as parameters — the loop hardcodes FL_AIRPOSRTS and DC_AIRPORTS directly.

-It collects all non-empty DataFrames, concatenates them with pd.concat, then writes once to Airflights_Bronze_Return.
+Collects all non-empty DataFrames, concatenates them, then writes once to Airflights_Outbound and Airflights_Return.

 Execution Flow